Overview

 Verification reports, also known as assurance reports, must be submitted within three months after the second reporting period, and every second reporting period after that.

-The ACCC and OAIC jointly monitor compliance and enforcement of the Consumer Data Right regulations.
+The ACCC and OAIC jointly monitor compliance with and enforcement of the Consumer Data Right regulatory framework.
 They work together to respond to any issues, including taking enforcement action if needed.

-For more details on how the ACCC and OAIC undertake compliance and enforcement, view the Compliance and Enforcement Policy below.
+For more details on how the ACCC and OAIC undertake compliance and enforcement, view the Compliance and Enforcement Policy.

 Related links